 How can I prevent COPD and protect my lung health?

 The biggest risk factor for developing COPD is smoking tobacco.
-Delorian emphasizes the biggest step people can make to generally improve lung health and minimize their risk of developing COPD is to quit smoking.
+The biggest step people can make to generally improve lung health and minimize their risk of developing COPD is to quit smoking.
 Even if you don’t smoke but you have a loved one or family member who does, take into account the impact of secondhand smoke and consider diminishing your own exposure.

 While it can be difficult to quit smoking, it is possible.
-Delorian recommends the following tips to aid with smoking cessation:
+Here are some tips to aid with smoking cessation:

 If I already have COPD, how can I improve my symptoms?